sesh/piprot/README.md

     piprot --notify=brenton@piprot.io requirements.txt

-This service was created by @sesh (the creator of this tool, me!) and will at some point in the future require a small fee for ongoing notifications.
+This service was created by @sesh (the creator of this tool, me!) and may at some point in the future require a small fee for ongoing notifications.